Macedonian Ruins

 "O Jerusalem, Jerusalem,...How often I wanted to gather your children together, just as a hen gathers her brood under her wings, and you would not have it!
 "Behold, your house is left to you desolate; and I say to you, you will not see Me until the time comes when you say, 'BLESSED IS HE WHO COMES IN THE NAME OF THE LORD!'"
 (Luke 13:34-35)

-Jesus is speaking of the people, Israel, and the term "until the time comes" seems to speak of a time of preparation before they finally receive Jesus and the Messiah, at some date in the future.
+Jesus is speaking of the people of Israel, and the term "until the time comes" seems to speak of a time of preparation before they finally receive Jesus and the Messiah at some date in the future.
 We find that future date and its completion in Revelation 19:7:

 Let us rejoice and be glad and give the glory to Him, for the marriage of the Lamb has come and His bride has made herself ready.

-Was making herself ready the time Daniel wrote of as the 70 weeks of years required of Israel to, "to put an end to rebellion, to bring sin to completion, to atone for iniquity, to bring in perpetual righteousness."?
-(Daniel 9:24)
+Was the bride preparing for the time Daniel wrote about as the 70 weeks of years required of Israel to "put an end to their rebellion, to bring sin to completion, to atone for iniquity, to bring in perpetual righteousness."?

 In that day His feet will stand on the Mount of Olives, which is in front of Jerusalem on the east.
 (Zechariah 14:4)